Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 ## PCSX2 1.6.0

-To get online with PCSX2 1.6.0:
+To get online with PCSX2 1.6.0, follow this easy 3-step process:

 1. Follow the video tutorial: [https://www.youtube.com/watch?v=bE66gzgi6mk&t=79s](https://www.youtube.com/watch?v=bE66gzgi6mk&t=79s)
 2. In addition to the steps shown in the video, we recommend enabling the "EE Timing Hack" setting using the steps listed below: